 Several businesses, stores, and restaurants in Whitfield County participate in our recycling collection program called Target Recycling at Work.
 Usually a business location will have a container for recycling Cardboard, and some also have a container for Mixed Paper, and Plastic/Aluminum.
-A few locations allow employees to recycle items from home, while other have the containers in a corral for private use.
+A few locations allow employees to recycle items from home, while others have the containers in a corral for private use.
 These are not open to the public.

 A limited number of apartment complexes in Whitfield County participate in our program Target Recycling at Home.
 These locations have containers for apartment residents to drop-off Mixed Paper, Cardboard, and Plastic/Aluminum.
 See the property manager for recycling instructions.

-Unstaffed recycling drop-off areas open to the public in our community are limited and collect only a few recyclables.
-One is a Cardboard only box in Downtown Dalton under the Waugh St. bridge.
+Unstaffed recycling drop-off areas open to the public in our community are limited, and collect only a few recyclables.
+One is a Cardboard Only box in Downtown Dalton under the Waugh St. bridge.

 Did you know: